U.S. awards $968.6 million for airport terminal projects

 U.S. airports have often fared poorly in worldwide comparisons and occasionally received ridicule from foreign visitors.

-Among projects getting funding: $50 million for Los Angeles International to reconstruct its terminal roadway system and reconfigure a central entrance; $62 million for Boston to renovate the existing 1974 Terminal E facilities and replace arrival roadways; $50 million for Orlando to build four new gates and $40 million for Atlanta to widen, update and modernize the 40-year-old Concourse D.
+Among projects set to receive funding: $60 million for a new baggage handling system at Denver's airport, $50 million for Los Angeles to reconstruct its terminal roadway system and reconfigure a central entrance; $62 million for Boston to renovate the existing 1974 Terminal E facilities at Logan International Airport and replace arrival roadways; $50 million for Orlando to build four new gates and $40 million for Atlanta to widen, update and modernize the 40-year-old Concourse D at bustling Hartsfield-Jackson Atlanta International, the busiest U.S. airport.

-Detroit Metropolitan Airport will get $49.6 million to fund new restrooms, baggage claim belts and replace some passenger boarding bridges.
-Airports in Montana serving Yellowstone and Missoula will receive $21 million for replacement terminal building construction.
-Dallas-Fort Worth Airport is getting $35 million to build a new zero-carbon electrical utility plant.
+Detroit Metropolitan Airport will get $49.6 million to fund new restrooms, baggage claim belts and replace some passenger boarding bridges, while airports in Montana serving Yellowstone and Missoula will receive $21 million for replacement terminal building construction and Dallas-Fort Worth Airport is getting $35 million to build a new zero-carbon electrical utility plant.

+Trade group Airports Council International – North America noted the Federal Aviation Administration (FAA) had received more than 650 applicants seeking more than $14 billion and could only fund a fraction of requests.

+"We will continue to work closely with our federal partners to secure additional funding for these critical infrastructure projects," the group said.

+Airport projects are generally funded through a passenger facility charge on airplane tickets.
+Airlines oppose raising those fees.

-Then Vice President Joe Biden in 2014 compared New York's LaGuardia Airport to "some third-world country."
-In June, New York celebrated LaGuardia's six-year $8 billion reconstruction that was funded in large part by American Airlines AAL.O and Delta Air Lines DAL.N.
+U.S. President Joe Biden as vice president in 2014 famously compared New York's LaGuardia Airport to "some third-world country."
+In June, New York celebrated LaGuardia's six-year, $8 billion reconstruction that was funded in part by American Airlines AAL.O and Delta Air Lines DAL.N.

-"Come see this, President Biden, because your jaw is going to drop," Governor Kathy Hochul said.
+"Come see this, President Biden, because your jaw is going to drop," New York Governor Kathy Hochul said.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))